mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 ![Number of log entries](/assets/images/finops_logging.webp)

 As you can see, a lot of logs come from the Dataproc ephemeral clusters.
+The logging from the cluster [may be enabled or disabled](https://cloud.google.com/dataproc/docs/guides/logging), nothing in between.
 The best thing you can do is to apply [exclusion filters](https://cloud.google.com/logging/docs/routing/overview#exclusions) on the log router.
 Filtered logs are not counted in the billings.